Heavy Russian barrage on Ukraine, no water for much of Kyiv

 Across Kyiv, hundreds lined up, often for more than an hour, to pump water by hand from wells to fill plastic bottles and cans.

-“It has an influence on our lives, it is really inconvenient,” one 34-year-old resident, who agreed to provide only his first name, Denis, said as he collected water.
+“It is really inconvenient,” one 34-year-old resident, who agreed to provide only his first name, Denis, said as he collected water.
 “But the truth is, it’s not a problem.
 The problem is we have a war.”

 Smoke rose from the left bank of the Dnieper River in Kyiv, either from a missile strike or where Ukrainian forces shot it down.

-Associated Press reporters saw soldiers inspecting a crater and debris from where one of the missiles landed on the outskirts of Kyiv.
+Associated Press reporters saw soldiers inspecting a crater and debris from where a missile landed on the outskirts of Kyiv.
 The missiles flew fast and low and sounded like bombs exploding, according to witnesses.

-“It was scary, actually," said Oleksandr Ryabtsev, 28, who was on his way to work.
+“It was scary," said Oleksandr Ryabtsev, 28, who was on his way to work.
 "I raised my head and it was flying there.
-You could see this cruise missile, I didn’t even go to work.
+You could see this cruise missile.
+I didn’t even go to work.
 I went home.”

 In the eastern city of Kharkiv, two strikes hit critical infrastructure facilities, according to authorities, and the subway ceased operating.

 Critical infrastructure sites were also hit in the Cherkasy region southeast of Kyiv.
-In the Kirovohrad region of central Ukraine, an energy facility was hit, according to local authorities.
-In Vinnytsia, remnants of a missile that was shot down landed on civilian buildings, resulting in damage but no casualties, according to regional Gov. Serhii Borzov.
+In the Kirovohrad region of central Ukraine, an energy facility was hit.
+In Vinnytsia, remnants of a missile that was shot down landed on civilian buildings, causing damage but no casualties, according to regional Gov. Serhii Borzov.

 Power was cut to parts of Ukraine's train network, the Ukrainian Railways reported.

-The attacks come two days after Russia accused Ukraine of a drone strike against Russia’s Black Sea Fleet off the Russia-annexed Crimean Peninsula.
-Ukraine has denied the attack, saying that Russia mishandled its own weapons, but Moscow still announced it was retaliating by halting its participation in a U.N. and Turkey-brokered deal to allow safe passage of ships carrying grain from Ukraine.
+Ukraine has denied responsibility for Saturday's Black Sea Fleet attack, saying that Russia mishandled its own weapons, but Moscow still announced it was retaliating by halting its participation in the U.N. and Turkey-brokered grain deal.

 Turkish Defense Minister Hulusi Akar urged his Russian counterpart, Sergei Shoigu, in a phone call Monday to “reconsider” Moscow's suspension of its participation in the grain deal, which has allowed more than 9 million tons of grain to be exported from Ukraine.
 According to a statement, Akar hailed the deal as an example of how problems can be solved through “cooperation and dialogue” and argued it’s a “completely humanitarian activity” that should be kept separate from the conflict.